 These are the factors that will affect how much water you should drink.

 Do Water Levels Influence Energy and Brain Activity?

-- One study discovered that losing 1.36% body fluid after exercising resulted in problems with mood, focus and more frequent headaches.
+- One study discovered that losing 1.36% of body fluid after exercising resulted in problems with mood, focus, and more frequent headaches.

 - A study on elder men in good health noted that losing even 1% of body fluid sapped away power and lasting power.
 While a 1% loss may seem trivial, it signified a lot of sweating or under-hydrating while spending prolonged time in a very warm room.

 One study discerned that greater water intake leads to a loss of body weight and another study drew a connection between health issues like obesity and diabetes to chronic dehydration.
 An older study pointed out that imbibing 2 litters in a day helped optimize metabolism to burn an extra 23 calories a day, which can add up over the years.
 One week of this routine would mean burning 161 additional calories, and burning 161 over the 52 weeks of a year adds up to over 8,000 extra burnt calories.

 Imbibing water 30 minutes prior to a meal tends to reduce the caloric intake of the meal because the body sometimes has trouble distinguishing between hunger and thirst.
 Evidence suggests that people who imbibed 17 ounces before a meal lost 44% more weight over the span of three months than people who went straight to their meals.
 In short, properly hydrating before a big meal can help curb appetite and contribute to shedding some pounds.

 Does Drinking Excess Water Help to Prevent Health Issues?